Grunya Sukhareva: Psychiatry

+Award

 By order of the Moscow Department of Health, the Moscow Scientific and Practical Center for Mental Health of Children and Adolescents was named after Sukhareva, with the prefix G. E. Sukhareva appended to the front.
 The center is the leading-specialized medical institution for the treatment of suicidal states in children and adolescents under 18 years of age.

 Sukhareva's patients

 In 1926 then 1927, Sukhareva described six boys and five girls, as having what is now considered autism.
-These patients are some of the first to be identified as having the disorder.
-The patients, though anonymous, were described as follows:
+These anonymous patients, some of the first to be identified as having the disorder, were described as follows: